cornelltech/signal-and-image-processing/README.md

 * TA: Alex Fix, afix@cs.cornell.edu

 ### Grading and workload
 The course will include three programming assignments, due approximately once per month.
-Currently the due dates are October 3, October 30 and November 25.
+Currently the due dates are October 3, November 7 and December 6.
 There are no exams but will be occasional short in-class quizzes.

 ### Schedule of lectures